-Sun-Dried Tomato Chicken Burgers are a great addition to your weekly meal plan.
-They’re easy to make, Whole30 and Paleo-friendly, and can be enjoyed between a lettuce bun, over a salad or alongside eggs and sweet potatoes in the morning!
+Whole30 Sun-Dried Tomato Chicken Burgers with Basil Aioli are a great addition to your weekly meal plan or Labor Day cookout.
+They’re easy to make, Whole30 and Paleo-friendly, and can be enjoyed anytime of day.
+Try them between a lettuce bun, overtop a salad or even with some eggs and sweet potatoes in the morning!

 You wouldn’t know it from this recipe but when it comes to burgers I’m actually somewhat of a purist.
 I’m talking a great mince of high-quality chuck seasoned with nothing more than coarse salt and freshly-cracked peppercorn.
 If we’re talking cooking method, I’ll always prefer a griddle-smashed burger over a flame-grilled one.
 Lately, though, I’ve been experimenting with flavours and textures.
 It turns out that not only is there a whole world of burger possibilities, but some of them can actually taste pretty frickin’ amazing!
 And, as usual, no bun required.

 You may have already seen/made my Whole30 Greek Burgers, which use lamb mince, pine nuts and are heavy on the Greek-inspired flavours.
 Yes, pine nuts!
 Trust me, it works.
 This time around, I went a different, albeit similarly mediterranean, route.
 It should come as no surprise that these Sun-Dried Tomato Chicken Burgers have sun-dried tomatoes in them.
 They’ve also got sautéed onion, garlic and fresh oregano, which I proudly grow in my garden (read: terracotta pot on my deck).
 Lastly, and perhaps most importantly, I use ground chicken, which is more delicate than beef or lamb and doesn’t overpower the flavours of the sun-dried tomatoes.